brunodifranco/project-outleto-clustering/README.md

 - <b> Data Cleaning</b>: Checking data types, treating Nan's, renaming columns, dealing with outliers and filtering data.

 - <b> Feature Engineering</b>: Creating new features from the original ones, so that those could be used in the ML model.
+More information in <a href="https://github.com/brunodifranco/project-insuricare-ranking#6-machine-learning-models">Section 5</a>.</p>

 - <p align="justify"> <b> Exploratory Data Analysis (EDA)</b>: Exploring the data in order to obtain business experience, look for data inconsistencies, useful business insights and find important features for the ML model.
 This was done by using the <a href="https://pypi.org/project/pandas-profiling/">Pandas Profiling</a> library.
 Two EDA profile reports are available <a href="https://pypi.org/project/pandas-profiling/"> here</a>, one still with the bad users and one without them.